Messaging app helps take off blinders at top-down South Korean chaebol culture

 SEOUL (Reuters) - An anonymous messaging app called Blind used by South Korean employees to air their grievances is helping change management attitudes towards workers in some of the nation’s biggest companies.

-The bosses have take note as the app’s popularity among employees surges.
+The bosses have taken note as the app’s popularity among employees surges.

 In several instances in recent weeks, companies have changed course on salary decisions and other issues after criticism by employees expressed on the app.
 It was a marked departure from the previously unassailable top-down management culture that symbolised the country’s “chaebol” conglomerates and its rapid industrial development.